The Bridge at Remagen: West Germany

-Accuracy
+Historical accuracy

-According to Hechler, "although Hollywood has its own ideas of the truth, probably 95% of it is accurate.
+According to Ken Hechler, "although Hollywood has its own ideas of the truth, probably 95% of it is accurate.
 It was doubly exciting to see the good actors they got to portray it."
 Hechler says the opening scene of the tanks going fast was not true.
 "They said it was more exciting that way.
 Also, there were several scenes with women, which I never saw in 1945.
 There's a little bit of a love interest there."

 Hechler also says the names of the participants were changed, "I imagine to avoid lawsuits", and he was "very happy with" the film, "because it brought attention to one of the great examples of the initiative and training of the American soldiers.
 They took advantage of an opportunity that had not been planned at all.
 It's also a tribute to the leadership of [Lt.]
 Karl Timmermann, who was the first officer who crossed."